Start Here

 You might be surprised how easy it is for you to visualise the amount of money you need to build during the accumulation phase of your career in order to retire on the income you desire.
 I might not know your exact number; but what I do know is, it is very, very critical in this whole process that you must plan.
 We must know what that number is, and reverse-engineer it, so we know what we need to do today, what the next step is, to move towards our goal.

-So remember the rule of 25—as soon as you work out exactly how much your bills and your discretionary spending total, you will know what it is you’re aiming for.
+So remember the Rule of 25—as soon as you work out exactly how much your bills and your discretionary spending total, you will know what it is you’re aiming for.

 Connect with Empower Wealth: